 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.
 The Japanese finally acknowledged they had to lower the death rate, so they opened a new POW camp at Cabanatuan.

 In May, his family received a message from the War Department.

-Dear Mr. A. Buggs:
+Dear Mr. A. Langley: